jonshiach/graphics-notes/_sources/_pages/04_Vectors_and_matrices.md

 :::

-Refresh your web page, and you should see the following has been added.
+Refresh your web page, and you should see the following has been added

 ```text
 Arithmetic operations on vectors